 I am a lifelong vegetarian, raised in Texas, with a fondness for southern comfort food, Tex-Mex, and international foods from around the world.
 My parents are both vegetarian, and my mother is vegan, and an excellent cook (look for her comments on this blog).
 I first learned to cook helping my mom make desserts and tofu dishes for the holidays.
 When I left home, however, I still did not know many cooking basics like how to cook brown rice, how to cook dry beans, or how to roast vegetables.

 The first cookbooks I used were 70’s classics like the Farm Vegetarian Cookbook and Laurel’s Kitchen.
-Although these cookbooks now seem out of date, and I rarely cook from them, they still hold a special place in my heart.
+Although these cookbooks now seem out of date, and I no longer cook from them, they still hold a special place in my heart.
 I grew up cooking Tex-Mex, and although I don’t have any Mexican cookbooks that I use regularly, I enjoy improvising with Mexican ingredients and spices.
-I like Italian food, and often use Jack Bishop’s Complete Italian Vegetarian cookbook, with reasonable success.
 In the co-op I tasted fresh ginger for the first time, and made my first attempts at cooking Chinese, Thai and Indian foods, but failed more often than not.
-In the years since, with the help of Madhur Jaffrey, and Kohli’s Indian grocery in Pittsburgh, my Indian cooking skills have improved tremendously.
+In the years since, with the help of Madhur Jaffrey, and my local Sri Lankan grocery store, my Indian cooking skills have improved tremendously.
 My ability to cook authentic tasting Thai food took a leap when I found Nancy McDermott’s cookbook Real Vegetarian Thai.
 I’m trying to learn to cook Ethiopian, but I’m still at the beginner stage, with no cookbook to guide me.
 My Chinese and Japanese cooking skills are pretty much nonexistent, sadly, as I have not yet found good vegetarian cookbooks for these cuisines either.
 (Any recommendations?)

-Towards the end of college and start of graduate school, I started becoming interested in modifying recipes to make them lower fat, but lately I’ve been moving away from low-fat cooking and trying to learn to cook healthy but tasty and sometimes higher-fat foods.
+Towards the end of college and start of graduate school, I started becoming interested in modifying recipes to make them lower fat, but in the years since I’ve moved away from low-fat cooking and instead strive to cook healthy but tasty and sometimes higher-fat foods.
 I try to use unprocessed ingredients, whole foods, and lots of healthy vegetables like dark leafy greens.
-I generally avoid cooking with highly processed fake meat or dairy products, but I’m not opposed to using sugar, white flour, or other less-than-optimal ingredients, if the mood strikes me.
+I try to limit the amounts of highly processed fake meat, refined flours, sweeteners, and other less-than-optimal ingredients.
 Mostly, I’m trying to find recipes that are reasonably healthy, tasty, and satisfying.
 I’m still very interested in nutrition, however, and often post the nutritional contents of my recipes.
-I use the food- and exercise-tracking website myfooddiary.com to compute and post the nutritional stats of my recipes.
+I use the free nutrient-tracking website cronometer.com to compute and occasionally post the nutritional stats of my recipes.

 Growing up a vegetarian, I’ve always been concerned with the environmental and societal impact of my food choices: I try to buy local, seasonal, and organic, whenever possible.
 In Pittsburgh I belonged to a CSA (Community Supported Agriculture program, a.k.a. a farm share) for five years, and frequented many of the local farmer’s markets.
-Here in Germany I have yet to find a true CSA, but there’s a small farmer’s market that I shop at once a week.
+After 8 years of living in Germany, I just got the opportunity to join our first local, still fledgling CSA.
+I’m so excited!
+Of course, I still shop at the local farmer’s market once a week as well.

 My husband, Derek, is not a vegetarian, but is very much a foodie.
-In the past few years he’s made a commitment to only eat meat and fish that are the most sustainably and ethically raised.
+In the past he made a commitment to only eat meat and fish that are the most sustainably and ethically raised.
 He did pretty well sticking to his commitment when he lived in Chicago, but now that we’re in a small city in Germany, he’s finding it more difficult.
 At home, however, he eats vegetarian enthusiastically–he loves my cooking, and perhaps more importantly, does not like to cook, so is happy to eat whatever I make.
 He’s a very adventurous eater, and loves unusual food combinations.
 Eating with Derek I’ve learned to love exotics desserts made with tomato and basil, olive oil gelato, jalapeno ice cream, and toasted sesame oil as an ice cream topping.
-Derek’s encouraged my few attempts at gourmet cooking, but I haven’t yet found the energy or time to become proficient in it.
+(Hmm, those are all desserts….
+Telling.)

 I’ve lived in Austin, Pittsburgh, and Montreal, and I’ve spent summers in NYC, Chicago, Minneapolis, Baltimore, and New Jersey.
-I currently live in Saarbrücken, a city of about 175,000 in Western Germany, close to the French border.
+I currently live in Saarbrücken, a city of about 175,000 in Western Germany, just 5km from the French border.

 Frequently Asked Questions